Structure formation during phase transitions in strongly interacting matter: First-order phase transitions in slowly evolving systems

-After the system enters the region of the fist-order phase transition of the liquid-vapor type the approximation of constant entropy fails and the description of the dynamics of the system needs solution of non-ideal hydrodynamical equations \cite{Skokov:2009yu,Skokov:2010dd}.
+After the system enters the region of the fist-order phase transition of the liquid--vapor type the approximation of constant entropy fails and the description of the dynamics of the system needs solution of non-ideal hydrodynamical equations \cite{Skokov:2009yu,Skokov:2010dd}.
 Similarly, the description of the dynamics of the second-order phase transition needs solution of non-ideal hydrodynamical equations in the case, when the density and the temperature (or entropy) can be considered as appropriate order parameters.
 Moreover, let us note that at the expansion of the nuclear fireball prepared in a heavy-ion collision first the trajectory of the system crosses the ITS and only at lower $T$ it crosses the AS line.
-Thus the vapor-liquid phase transition calculated within non-ideal hydrodynamics begins at a higher $T$ than the transition calculated within the ideal hydrodynamics.
+Thus, the vapor -- liquid phase transition calculated within the non-ideal hydrodynamics starts at a higher $T$ than the transition calculated within the ideal hydrodynamics.
+In the latter case, e.g., in the so called three-fluid ideal hydrodynamics in order to somehow simulate the viscosity effects one introduces the effective friction forces \cite{Ivanov:2005yw}.